DhiegoFC/Industrial_Electronics/lessons/week_02/hands-on/week_02_activity_02/README.md

 ### 📘 Description

 In this activity, the potentiometer is replaced by an **Photodiode (or LDR)** and a **10 kΩ resistor**, forming another **voltage divider**.

-As light intensity changes, the energy in the photodiode varies, producing a corresponding voltage that the Arduino reads on **A0**.
+As the light intensity changes, the photodiode’s current changes accordingly.
+This varying current creates a proportional voltage across the 10 kΩ resistor, which the Arduino reads on A0.
-The code converts this analog value into a PWM signal to control the LED brightness.
+The code then converts this analog value into a PWM signal to control the LED brightness.
-Depending on the wiring or software logic, the LED can be **brighter in the dark** or **brighter in the light**.
+Depending on the circuit wiring or the software logic, the LED can **brighter in the dark** or **brighter in the light**.

-> 💡 Tip: Swapping the LDR and fixed resistor positions in the divider or inverting the logic in the code reverses the LED behavior.
+> 💡 Tip: Swapping the photodiode and fixed resistor positions in the voltage divider, or inverting the mapping logic in the code, will reverse the LED behavior. **Warning**: the photodiode operates in reverse bias — its anode (longer lead, positive side)should go to GND, and its cathode (shorter lead, marked side) to +5 V.

 ---